Man of Flowers (1983) dir. Paul Cox

 Momma’s Man (2008) dir.
 Azazel Jacobs

 w/ Matt Boren, Flo Jacobs, Ken Jacobs, Dana Varon, Richard Edson, Eleanor Hutchins, Piero Arcilesi, Richard Edson, Chris Galya, Dana Varon

 Experimental filmmaker Ken Jacobs’ career dates back to the late 1950s, with his most famous work being Tom, Tom, The Piper’s Son (1969).
 He and wife Flo here play Mikey’s parents who seem a variation on who they are in real life: Azazel Jacobs’s parents.
 They live in their own indescribably packed loft in NYC, a handsome couple as solemn and intense as a conversation about abstract expressionism.
 Wholly self-possessed but not self-centered, they’re happy to host Mikey, visiting from California, but are concerned about his psychological well-being as he lingers for days longer than planned.
 What about his wife and baby?
 His job?
 Matt Boren as artless schlub Mikey proves an oddly perfect stand-in for Azazel Jacobs, achieving an incongruence that works because of the strong performances.
 DVD includes Ken’s trippy short films “Capitalism: Child Labor” (2006) and Azazel’s debut short “Rain Building Music” (1991) also featuring his parents.
-Also check out his other films GoodTimesKid (2005) and Terri (2011) and his TV series Doll and Em (2013).
+Also check out his other films GoodTimesKid (2005) (see Comedy/Drama (A-L)) and Terri (2011) (see below) and his TV series Doll and Em (2013).

 Mudhoney a/k/a Rope of Flesh (1965) dir.
 Russ Meyer